 It's important to remember that critical skills, as a set of targeted proficiencies, cannot be fully developed through traditional training methods; they can be taught but not trained.
 These particular skills require the space and allowance for reflection, practice, and application, all of which are provided and encouraged through immersive simulation learning.

 Declan is a pragmatic entrepreneur focused on technology innovations to improve talent development.
 Having worked for over 10 years in applied research in learning and development, Declan has a wealth of experience in designing innovative solutions to difficult problems.
-As COO, Declan's goal is to lead ETU to deliver effective behavioral assessment and learning solutions to its clients, empowering them to more effectively develop and leverage their organization’s talent.
+Declan's goal is to lead ETU to deliver effective behavioral assessment and learning solutions to its clients, empowering them to more effectively develop and leverage their organization’s talent.